K-Yevhenii/Learning-javascript/tasks/selectors.md

 ## Create selector

-**Goal** - create a selector for elements that starts from 'goal-'.
+**Goal** - create selectors for elements that starts from 'goal-'.
 Make a selector as specific as possible.

 ```html
 <header></header>